A Survey for Federated Learning Evaluations: Goals and Measures: Federated Learning Evaluation Measures

 \item \textit{FE vs. LE}.
 For a practically useful FL system, $FE$ should be larger than $LE$, meaning that FL gets performance improvements compared to learning only on local data.
-If $FE \le LE$, the FL system fails in leveraging the distributed knowledge to improve the model performance and it should not be used in the application. \end{itemize}
+If $FE \le LE$, the FL system fails to leverage the distributed knowledge to improve the model performance and should not be used in the application. \end{itemize}

 \textbf{Robustness}.
-In practice, there are various factors that may vary to impact FL systems' performance.
-Hence, these factors need to be clearly configured for evaluating an FL system's utility.
+In practice, various factors may vary to impact the performance of FL systems.
+Hence, these factors need to be clearly configured to evaluate an FL system's utility.

-\begin{itemize} \item \textit{Non-IID Data Distribution \& Model Personalization}.
+\begin{itemize} \item \textit{Non-IID Data \& Model Personalization}.
 FL aims at fitting a model to data generated by different participants.
 Each participant collects the data in a non-IID manner across the network.
 The amount of data held by each participant may also significantly differ.
 The non-IID issue poses challenges to the training of FL.
 The model will be more difficult to reach convergence under non-IID data distribution, which could be further categorized into two main types \cite{ma2022state}. \begin{itemize} \item \textit{Non-IID feature setting}: The $P(y|x)$ of different parties are the same while the $P(x)$ are different.
-For example, in the FEMNIST dataset, different clients hold the same label space containing the same set of symbols but they have different hand-writing styles on the same symbols. \item \textit{Non-IID label setting}: The $P(x|y)$ of different parties are the same while the $P(y)$ are different.
-For instance, in the MNIST dataset, the non-IID data is usually simulated by allocating different labels to different parties~\cite{mcmahan2017communication} such that $P(y)$ are different while the feature distributions under the same label are the same. \end{itemize} While these two non-IID settings may impact diversely on model performance, it is desired to consider both of them for a robustness experiment on an FL system.
-Besides, non-IID data distribution may also lead to the necessity of \textit{model personalization}, \ie each party attempts to learn a personalized model suitable to its local data distribution for better utility.
+For example, in the FEMNIST dataset, different clients hold the same label space containing the same set of symbols, but they have different handwriting styles on the same symbols. \item \textit{Non-IID label setting}: The $P(x|y)$ of different parties are the same while the $P(y)$ are different.
+For instance, in the MNIST dataset, the non-IID data is usually simulated by allocating different labels to different parties~\cite{mcmahan2017communication} such that $P(y)$ are different while the feature distributions under the same label are the same. \end{itemize} These two non-IID settings may impact model performance differently, so it is desirable to consider both of them for a robustness experiment on an FL system.
+Besides, non-IID data distribution may also lead to the necessity of \textit{model personalization}, \ie, each party attempts to learn a personalized model suitable to its local data distribution for better utility.
 We can measure the effectiveness of personalization by comparing a personalized model with a non-personalized (global) one.